-The purpose of a deputation is to enable a person, group or organisation to make a presentation to a meeting on a matter or matters covered by that meeting's terms of reference.
-Deputations should be approved by the Chairperson, or an official with delegated authority, five working days before the meeting.
+The purpose of a deputation is to enable a person, group, or organisation to make a presentation to a meeting on a matter or matters covered by that meeting's terms of reference.
+Deputations must be approved by the Chairperson, or an official with delegated authority, five working days before the meeting; however this requirement may be waived by the Chairperson.
 Deputations may be heard at the commencement of the meeting or at the time that the relevant agenda item is being considered.

-16.1.
-Time limits
+16.1 Time limits Ngā tepenga wā

 Speakers can speak for up to 10 minutes, or longer at the discretion of the Chairperson.
+Speakers will then have 5 minutes for questions of clarification.
 No more than two speakers can speak on behalf of an organisation's deputation.

-16.2.
-Restrictions
+16.2 Restrictions Ngā herenga